squirrellover23/startup/conflictTest.md

-This is my test mark down thing

-how do markdown files work?
+This is how we do it
+this is howie dewitt
+i like to hike
+you like ot hik
+asdf